michaeljecmen/traderbot/README.md

 Since I first broke ground on this project Alpaca and TD Ameritrade have also started offering fractional trading via their APIs, so if there's desire for that or I get bored I could port this to either of those platforms.

+## First Time?
+Head down to [Other Setup](#other-setup) and downgrade your Robinhood account to use Robinhood Cash.
+This takes the longest out of any section on the tutorial as it relies on RH actually doing something on their end, which can take several business days.
+Once you've started that process, go ahead and start the installation.

 ## Installation Process
 The following tutorial assumes you have access to a linux terminal with python3 installed.
 Look up how to do that or talk to me in real life if you don't know how to do that part.